IDevJoe/BetterCAD/README.md

 composer install
 npm install
 npm run dev
+php artisan migrate
 ```

+Copy `.env.example` to `.env` and fill in the MYSQL and Pusher variables.
+Or, if you're a pro - just set the appropriate environment variables.

 Use `php artisan serve` to start the backend.
 To work on the frontend,
 use `npm run watch`, which will watch the typescript as you write it.